 The airboat tour lasts roughly an hour and brings visitors back to the park again for an educational wildlife show, where various Glades species are introduced, including scorpions, toads, birds and reptiles.

-Afterwards, tourists are free to explore the grounds, which include a few gators kept in pens and some free range peacocks that wander around and put on a show with their colourful plumage.
-At the restaurant, visitors can grab a sandwich or burger, or if they’re feeling particularly adventurous they can try frog legs, or alligator prepared several different ways.
+Afterwards, tourists are free to explore the grounds, which includes a few gators kept in pens and some free range peacocks that wander around and put on a show with their colourful plumage.
+At the restaurant, visitors can grab a sandwich or burger, or if they’re feeling particularly adventurous they can try frog legs or alligator prepared several different ways.
 But no matter what you’ve been told about the taste – trust me, it isn’t like chicken no matter how it’s been cooked.

 The tour concludes with a bus ride back to your hotel in Miami.
 Overall it’s a fun way to spend the day, not to mention very educational.
-It’s just a shame that one of the realities of the area is that this very important ecosystem is in danger and disappearing.
+It’s just a shame that one of the realities of the area is that this very important ecosystem is in danger and quickly disappearing.